linuxmobile/notes/fixed_notes/2020-11-24-for-me-only.md

 noOutdated: true # this kind of post doesn't have "outdated" warning box
 customJS: ["toggle-notes.js"] # for custom js files which are stored in _includes/scripts/
 noHeadingNumbering: true # if you don't want to number headings (default, all blog posts have this)
+hideComment: true # Hide the comment section
+part: 2 # if this post has many parts
+basePartUrl: build-a-website-using-wordpress-and-gatsby # the base url of the path
+partname: "Setting up" # the name of the part
 ```

 ## For blog posts